Rocky Mountain Daily Driver

 Returns on Promotions

-Shipping on purchases over $50, in North America, is free (for returns too).
-Elsewhere in the world, the customer pays shipping, duties and fees, but that’s all easily calculated with our FedEx app at checkout.
+Shipping on purchases over $50, in U.S., is free (for returns too).
+Elsewhere in the world, the customer pays shipping, duties and fees, but that’s all easily calculated with at checkout.

 While unlikely, it’s possible that you will receive a pair of skis with a minor flaw.
 It’s also possible, while out enjoying your skis, something goes wrong with them that is unrelated to the ski conditions or environment.
 Should a circumstance arise where you discover a flaw after putting your skis on snow, and you are the original owner, we will happily replace them for up to three years from the date of purchase.
 Enjoying your skis is paramount; if enjoying your skis results in damage to the skis from any number of hazards that exist in the mountain environment, we trust that you’ll understand if we have a tough time replacing them due to conditions or circumstances outside of Peak’s realm of influence.